What is a case conference in my family case and what happens at one?

 Question & AnswerWhat is a case conference in my family case and what happens at one?

-The goal of a is to get you and your partner to agree on some or all of your issues without going to a or a trial.
-Every conference is a chance for you to come closer to agreeing on your issues with your partner.
+The goal of a is to get you and your partner to agree on some or all of your issues without bringing a or starting a trial.
+Every conference is a chance to get closer to agreeing on your issues with your partner.

 There are Family Law Rules that tell you what is needed at every step in a court case.
 Rule 17: Conferences tells you what you need to do to prepare for your case conference and what happens at one.